chobits/ngx_debug_pool/README.md

 Tengine Compatibility
 =====================

-This module will be merged into tengine soon, see here: https://github.com/alibaba/tengine/pull/638.
+This module has been merged into tengine, see this [pull request](https://github.com/alibaba/tengine/pull/638).

 Install
 =======